KoenHHH/Home-Assistant-SVG/thermo_celsius.md

-# Home Assistant Animated Thermometer Card
+# Animated Thermometer Card For Home Assistant

 A stylish, customizable temperature visualization card for Home Assistant that displays temperature readings as an animated thermometer with color-coded temperature ranges.